blockbridge/blockbridge-kb/guide/vmware/index.md

 ---

-This guide provides technical details for deploying VMware ESXi and VMware vSphere clusters on Blockbridge iSCSI storage.
+This guide provides technical details for deploying VMware ESXi and VMware vSphere on Blockbridge iSCSI storage.

 Most readers will want to start with the **[Deployment and Tuning Quickstart](#deployment--tuning-quickstart)** section.
 It's an ordered list of